Da-Buche/skill-best-practices/README.md

 ## Programming Methodology

-### Spend time checking what exists already before coding.
+### Check what exists already.

+Before coding in a rush, make sure there are no solutions available.

 > [!NOTE]
-> In Python, many modules are already there, and sometimes even open-source.
+> In Python, the community is active and many open-soucre modules are already there.
 > In SKILL, although most code is proprietary, many scripts are available here:
 > - [Cadence Community - SKILL Forum](https://community.cadence.com/cadence_technology_forums/f/custom-ic-skill)
 > - [Cadence Support](https://support.cadence.com)